Zabooby/mpv-config/README.md

 - [FSRCNN](https://github.com/igv/FSRCNN-TensorFlow/releases) - Very resource intensive upscaler that uses a neural network to upscale very accurately.
 - [FidelityFX CAS](https://gist.github.com/agyild/bbb4e58298b2f86aa24da3032a0d2ee6) - Provides a mixed ability to sharpen and optionally scale an image.
 - [NVIDIA Image Sharpening](https://gist.github.com/agyild/7e8951915b2bf24526a9343d951db214)
-    - An adaptive-directional sharpening-only algorithm is available.
-The directional scaling and sharpening algorithm is named NVScaler while the adaptive-directional-sharpening-only algorithm is named NVSharpen.
+    - An adaptive-directional sharpening algorithm shaders.
 - [SSimDownscaler, SSimSuperRes, Krig, Adaptive Sharpen](https://gist.github.com/igv)
     - SSimDownscaler: Perceptually based downscaler.
-    - SSimSuperRes: Make corrections to the image upscaled by MPV built-in scaler (removes ringing artifacts, restores original  sharpness, etc).
+    - SSimSuperRes: Make corrections to the image upscaled by mpv built-in scaler (removes ringing artifacts, restores original  sharpness, etc).
     - Krig: Chroma scaler that uses luma information for high quality upscaling.
     - Adaptive Sharpen: Another sharpening shader

 ## Installation (on Windows)

 * Download the latest 64bit (or 64bit-v3 for new CPUs) mpv Windows build by shinchiro [here](https://mpv.io/installation/) or directly from [here](https://sourceforge.net/projects/mpv-player-windows/files/) and extract its contents into a folder called mpv. mpv is portable so you can put this folder anywhere you want.
-* Run `mpv-install.bat`, which is located in `installer` folder, with administrator privileges by right-clicking and selecting run as administrator, after it's done, you'll get a prompt to open Control Panel and set mpv as the default player.
+* Run `mpv-install.bat`, which is located in the `installer` folder, with administrator privileges by right-clicking and selecting run as administrator, after it's done, you'll get a prompt to open Control Panel and set mpv as the default player.
 * Extract the `portable_config` folder from this repo to the mpv folder and you are good to go.
-* Adjust any settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system's specs.
+* Adjust any settings in [mpv.conf](https://github.com/Zabooby/mpv-config/blob/main/portable_config/mpv.conf) to fit your system's specs, use the [manual](https://mpv.io/manual/master/) to find out what different options do.
 * You're done.
 Go watch some videos!

 After following the steps above, your mpv folder should have the following structure: